RudraPratik30/RudraPratik30/README.md

 - 👨🏻‍🎓 I am a Student & a Developer
 - 🌱 Currently learning Java & Web Development.
 - 🔭 I want to work in the field of Indian Defense Technology. 🛡️
-- 👯 I’m looking to collaborate on ...
+- 🌐 I'm looking to collaborate and become more participatory in the community.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about anything (my answer would be same "idk 🙃")
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 👨🏻‍💻 I want to learn n enhance my skills in competitive programming.

 <h2>Languages I currently work with</h2><br>
 <p align="center">